BLOG / How Gamification is Different From Traditional Learning

 There is a significant difference between gamification vs. traditional learning.

 • Traditional education forces students to learn material that often isn’t relevant or entertaining.
-With gamification, students can customize their learning experience, which enhances creativity, innovation, and intrinsic motivation.
+With gamification, students can customize their learning experience, which enhances creativity, innovation, and student motivation.

 • Traditional learning uses grading to assess students’ competency, knowledge, and skill.
 Gamification uses experience points.
 Experience points are gained over time and can be obtained in different ways.
 This allows students to improve their learning and address multiple shortcomings.